nastrandberg/Biotic_homogenisation/README.md

 ## Folders:

-* “Bacon_runs” contains the data for the age depth models which were not obtained from Neotoma.
+* “Bacon_runs” contains the data for the age-depth models which were not obtained from Neotoma.

 * “Original_pollen_data” contains all the original pollen data including those downloaded from Neotoma.

 * “Outputs” contains all the .csv files generated during the analysis.
 Note that “Stand1_unbinned_int.csv” and “Stand2_unbinned_int.csv” include a column with the mean interval age. “harmonisation.csv” contains the standardisation list for standardisation 1 and 2. “metadata.csv” contains all the site metadata.

-* “Pollen_data_with_ages” contains all the pollen data with the associated ages either from rbacon or Neotoma.
+* “Pollen_data_with_ages” contains all the pollen data with the associated ages either from *rbacon* or Neotoma.

 ***